An introduction to Chinese New Year

 Where and when is Chinese New Year celebrated?

 Chinese New Year is celebrated in regions with significant Chinese populations, including Chinese Mainland, Hong Kong, Taiwan, Singapore, Malaysia, Indonesia and some cities in the US, and has also had great influence on the lunar New Year celebrations of China's geographic neighbours like North and South Koreas, and Vietnam.
 But keep in mind that Koreans and Vietnamese may not feel happy if it's called Chinese New Year.

-In Chinese Mainland, a week-long holiday is observed from 7 February to 13 February 2016, which will witness the largest population migration in the world.
+In Chinese Mainland, a week-long holiday is observed from 27 January to 2 February 2017, which will witness the largest population migration in the world.
 People living and working afar will go back home and families will gather for their annual reunion dinner, when fish and dumplings are usually served as they symbolise surplus and wealth.

 Chinese New Year and overseas travel

-An important new trend, is the increasing number of Chinese who see overseas travel as a fashionable way to celebrate the holiday and travel either as a family or as several families in a group.
-As 2016 will be the Year of Monkey, decorations, gifts and toys like monkeys, gibbons, gorillas or the Monkey King from the ancient Chinese folklore will definitely be popular among Chinese tourists.
-Please remember while monkey is considered cheeky in western culture, it is generally seen as an agile, energetic and clever (sometimes too clever) animal in China.
+An important new trend is the increasing number of Chinese who see overseas travel as a fashionable way to celebrate the holiday and travel either as a family or as several families in a group.
+As 2017 will be the Year of Rooster/Hen/Chicken, decorations, gifts and toys like chicken, rooster or hen will definitely be popular among Chinese tourists.
+Most of Chinese will travel during the week-long holiday or one week before or after the holiday.

 Symbols and traditions associated with Chinese New Year

 Red is the lucky colour for Chinese New Year celebrations.
 A red diamond-shaped Fu (福) is usually displayed on the entrance of Chinese homes, symbolising the arrival of good luck and prosperity.